 One of the best ways to experience the intricate network of Louisiana’s scenic swamps is by hopping on a guided tour—and ways to get up close and personal are as varied as swamp life itself.
-Airboats, kayaks, tour boats and even ATVs and zip lines accommodate sightseers’ desire to explore the swamp.
+Airboats, kayaks, tour boats accommodate sightseers’ desire to explore the swamp.

 Atchafalaya Basin Landing & Marina, located in Henderson, offers airboat trips at the gateway to the expansive Atchafalaya wilderness, America’s largest river swamp—perfect for photographers, birders or anyone wanting an unforgettable glimpse into swamp life.
 Licensed captains who live on the water narrate these exhilarating swamp tours.

 The 250-square-mile Honey Island Swamp, a wild and pristine river swamp, has breathtaking scenery and its flora and fauna include alligator, deer, turtles and sweet-smelling azaleas.
 Honey Island Swamp Tours offer small covered and uncovered boats that have access to this cypress-loaded wonderland and are led by knowledgeable and licensed interpretative guides.

 A Cajun Man’s Swamp Cruise is led by Captain Ron “Black” Guidry, a former Louisiana state trooper who shares his firsthand knowledge of south Louisiana’s swamps and plays modern Cajun music on his accordion.